Home

 I have mixed feelings about reinvesting dividends.
 Yes, there is an impressive compounding effect to reinvesting, and there is also a natural dollar cost averaging benefit as well.

-[Dollar cost averaging is the practice of investing similar amounts equally over an extended time period.
+Dollar cost averaging is the practice of investing similar amounts of money equally over an extended time period.
 That means more shares will be purchased when the stock in question is trading lower and fewer shares will be purchased when the stock is trading higher.
-The theory is that dollar cost averaging helps lower the overall cost basis of a position.]
+The theory is that dollar cost averaging helps lower the overall cost basis of a position.

 And a particularly shrewd use of reinvesting is to use it in your tax-free retirement accounts.
 After decades of tax free dividend reinvestment, where the annual dividend payouts increase year after year, you could find yourself in retirement with a powerful personal income stream already waiting for you.

-But still, I find myself drawn to the idea of spending my dividends.
+But still, I find myself drawn to the idea of spending rather than reinvesting dividends.
 Or at least of having the option of spending them if I want to.
 After all, what good is an income stream if you never get to use it?

 Or looked at another way, if you spent your whole life reinvesting your dividends, then arguably you never really needed to invest in the first place.

-Reinvesting Dividends + Dividend Growth + Leveraged Investing = Massive Passive Income
+My Dividend Reinvesting Formula: Dividends + Dividend Growth + Leveraged Investing = Massive Passive Income

 And then there's the Leveraged Investing option strategies I employ to enhance or accelerate this long term conservative investing style.
 Leveraged Investing is about two things - acquiring quality assets at significant discounts and then squeezing more out of them once you've acquired them.